Johnston Forbes-Robertson: Acting career

 Forbes-Robertson was also a talented painter who did a portrait of his mentor Samuel Phelps that currently hangs in the Garrick Club in London.
 Forbes-Robertson acted in plays with the actress Mary Anderson in the 1880s.
-He became smitten with her, fell in love with her and asked her hand in marriage.
-She kindly turned him down though they remained friends.
-Later he and actress Beatrice Campbell enjoyed a brief affair during the time she starred with him in a series of Shakespearean plays in the mid-1890s.
+He fell in love with her and asked her hand in marriage.
+She turned him down kindly though they remained friends.
+Later he and the actress Mrs. Patrick Campbell enjoyed a brief affair during the time she starred with him in a series of Shakespearean plays in the mid-1890s.

 On 26 November 1908 he chaired the inaugural meeting of the Actresses' Franchise League at the Criterion Restaurant in Piccadilly Circus, London.
 The first president of the league was Dame Madge Kendal and his wife Gertrude Elliott became the second president a year later.
 Forbes-Robertson was a regular speaker at events in support of suffrage.

 Johnston Forbes-Robertson was knighted in 1913 at the age of 60, at which point he retired briefly from acting.

-He returned to the stage, however, for his first farewell tour of the US in 1914–1915.
-It began in with a three-month run in New York, then traveled the country using eight rail road freight cars to carry the sets, costumes and properties for eight shows; and two passenger cars for the actors and personnel.
+He returned to the stage for his first farewell tour of the US in 1914–1915.
+It began in with a three-month run in New York, and then travelled the country using eight rail road freight cars to carry the sets, costumes and properties for eight shows; and two passenger cars for the actors and personnel.
 His last appearance was at the Sanders Theatre in Boston with a performance of Hamlet.

-The second farewell tour followed; it traveled to 122 towns, beginning in Detroit in October 1915, with four plays.
-The tour traveled to Chicago, Indianapolis, St. Louis, Kansas City, Salt Lake City, and San Francisco – where he learned of the birth of his fourth daughter, Diana.
+The second farewell tour followed; it travelled to 122 towns, beginning in Detroit in October 1915, with four plays.
+The tour travelled to Chicago, Indianapolis, St. Louis, Kansas City, Salt Lake City and San Francisco – where he learned of the birth of his fourth daughter, Diana.
 At this point they decided to reduce the itinerary to only three plays, by eliminating Caesar and Cleopatra from the repertoire.
 In his autobiography he describes how, on one early morning, the set, including the sphinx, was piled onto a beach and set on fire.
 The tour continued into Canada.
 His last performance as both Hamlet and as an actor, was in 1916 at the Sheldon Lecture Theatre of the University of Harvard, the stage of which had been made to replicate the stage of the Elizabethan Fortune Theatre especially for the Forbes-Robertson's performance.

 His literary works include The Life and Life-Work of Samuel Phelps (actor and theatre manager) as well as his own autobiography A Player Under Three Reigns (1925).

 Marriage and family

-In 1900, at age 47, he married American-born actress Gertrude Elliott (1874–1950), sister of Maxine Elliott, with whom he had four daughters.
+In 1900, at age 47, he married the American-born actress Gertrude Elliott (sister of Maxine Elliott) with whom he had four daughters.